Keyboard shortcuts

 tt mission status --work --watch

-The mission scheduler runs every 30 seconds and:
+The mission dispatcher runs every 30 seconds and:

 1. Promotes work items: Issue #1 starts immediately (no deps)